openmc-dev/openmc/docs/source/usersguide/install.rst

 relies on a number of third-party packages.
 All prerequisites can be installed using Conda_ (recommended), pip_, or through the package manager in most Linux distributions.
-To run simulations in parallel using MPI, it is recommended to build mpi4py, hdf5, h5py from source, in that order, using the same compilers.
+To run simulations in parallel using MPI, it is recommended to build mpi4py, hdf5, h5py from source, in that order, using the same compilers as for openmc.

 .. admonition:: Required
    :class: error